Zeenobit/moonshine_object/README.md

 }
 ```

-This code is intentionally verbose to show the hierarchy complexity.

-This crate tries to make these situations more ergonomic by introducing [`Object<T>`].
+Although, this code is intentionally verbose to show the hierarchy complexity, this crate tries to make these situations more ergonomic by introducing [`Object<T>`].

 It behaves like an [`Entity`] or [`Instance<T>`] with some extra features: